phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 Note that it's no longer possible to exit QEMU from the console through `Ctrl+c` when `serial mon:stdio` is passed.
 An alternative keyboard shortcut is `Ctrl+a` and then `x`.
 Or you can just close the QEMU window manually.

-### Exit QEMU on Panic
+### Print a Error Message on Panic

-To also exit QEMU on a panic, we can use [conditional compilation] to use a different panic handler in testing mode:
+To exit QEMU with an error message on a panic, we can use [conditional compilation] to use a different panic handler in testing mode:

 [conditional compilation]: https://doc.rust-lang.org/1.30.0/book/first-edition/conditional-compilation.html